The simplicity of one partner with the resources of many.

 The Affordable Care Act created exciting new opportunities to achieve the ‘Triple Aim’ of improving care, improving health, and lowering costs, by creating a comprehensive, coordinated, patient-centered system of care.
 And now, the realization that social determinants of health can have greater impact on health than medical care, is leading to innovative partnerships between health care systems and social service agencies.
 These partnerships help meet the needs of high-risk/high-cost populations and achieve better health at a lower cost.

-Partners at Home (PAH) is a new, specialty network of Community-Based Organizations (CBOs) leading the nation in prototyping models to provide patient-centered social services in the home and community.
+Partners at Home (PAH) is a specialty network of Community-Based Organizations (CBOs) leading the nation in prototyping models to provide patient-centered social services in the home and community.
+We offer a statewide network of providers supporting a variety of specialty services, including social care management, disease self-management and wellness, personal care, homemaker and respite services (private duty), loneliness and social isolation interventions, and meals.

 Led by Partners in Care Foundation, a CBO accredited for Complex Case Management by the National Committee for Quality Assurance (NCQA), the PAH Network addresses vital drivers of health outcomes, including issues responsible for preventable emergency department use, hospitalizations, and nursing home admissions.